 Above: An inconvenient flow (not to mention missing cabinet doors and counter tiles) made this 1970s kitchen in an Edwardian house impractical for a family of four.

 Above: Owner Jan Hammock completely transformed the space, in part by removing a load-bearing wall and adding a bank of clerestory windows that let light pour in.
 Hammock’s results won the 2013 Remodelista Considered Design Award for the best reader-designed kitchen.
 Read a profile of the project in Best Reader-Submitted Kitchen Space Winner: Jan Hammock.
-And consider submitting your own design to the 2014 Remodelista Considered Design Awards–the deadline is July 7.
+And consider submitting your own design to the

 Above: Even before the sledgehammers arrived, this bathroom in the home of designer and blogger Shauna Haider was strictly off-limits to houseguests because of its broken plumbing and peeling paint.